A Leading Cult Expert Explains How the President Uses Mind Control by Steven Hassan (pronounced /hɑːsɪn/)

 “A brilliant analysis of a unique modern phenomenon.
 Readers will nod their heads in recognition as Hassan expertly takes them through a fascinating, engaging exploration of the coercive control techniques that President Donald Trump uses daily to influence his followers.”

 ROBERT JAY LIFTON, MD, author of Losing Reality: On Cults, Cultism, and the Mindset of Political and Religious Zealotry:

 “There is a growing recognition of an important cultlike element in Donald Trump’s many-sided destructiveness.
 Steve Hassan confronts this element and takes us to the far reaches of possible cultic influence.
 We learn still more about our dangerously unfit president, knowledge that can be of help to us in combating him and the social forces behind him.”

 BANDY X. LEE, MD, MDIV, editor of the New York Times bestseller The Dangerous Case of Donald Trump: 27 Psychiatrists and Mental Health Experts Assess a President:

-“Donald Trump, who rose to the presidency through a conspiracy theory—“birtherism”—and pedaled lies in unprecedented ways for a president, needs to be considered as a cult figure.
+“Donald Trump, who rose to the presidency through a conspiracy theory—“birtherism”—and peddled lies in unprecedented ways for a president, needs to be considered as a cult figure.
 Practical cult expert Steven Hassan does this by explaining how brainwashing works, how the nation got to this place, and how we can get out of it.”